 To enrich for spermatogonia and spermatocytes, tear open the testis adjacent to its apical tip.
 To enrich for spermatocytes and spermatids, tear open the testis at a position slightly basal to level 1.
 To enrich for more mature germline cells, tear open the testis closer to where the curvature begins.

+LABMEDIA: 51058_LauraLee_Figure2B.psd

-LABMEDIA: Figure 2B (TEXT: 1 - Spermatogonia and Spermatocytes, 2 – Spermatocytes and Spermatids, 3 – Mature Germline Cells) (Video Editor: Highlight the various regions when mentioned)
+Figure 2B (TEXT: 1 - Spermatogonia and Spermatocytes, 2 – Spermatocytes and Spermatids, 3 – Mature Germline Cells) (Video Editor: Highlight the various regions when mentioned)

 The next step is to squash the testes by gently placing a poly-L-lysine coated microscope slide over the cover slip; do not apply pressure manually and avoid trapping air bubbles.

 (Authors: Will poly-L-lysine coated microscope slides be used on the day of the shoot?)
+No

 Use the sample within 15 min of preparation to observe live cells by phase-contrast microscopy.
 Gently wick any excess liquid from under the coverslip using a cleaning wipe to allow flattening of the preparation until the germ cells are clearly in focus.